Edmonton (provincial electoral district): 1926

 Liberal candidate J.C.
-Bowen was in the top five in first count, but also did not get quota and despite being in a party, was not elected - many of the other Liberal party candidates' votes were transferred not to him but instead to another Liberal candidate, Prevey, a more popular individual overall, it seems.
-Eventually Prevey's vote total surpassed Bowen's and Bowen, not Prevey, was eliminated when his turn came.
+Bowen was in the top five in first count, but also did not get quota and despite being in a party and thus likely to receive vote transfers, was not elected — many of the other Liberal party candidates' votes were transferred not to him but instead to another Liberal candidate, W.W.
+Prevey, a more popular individual overall, it seems.
+Eventually Prevey's vote total surpassed Bowen's, and Bowen, not Prevey, was eliminated when his turn came.